 “The night has just started!”

 If I thought Amsterdam was gorgeous during the day, it was even more mesmerizing at night.
 Something about the lights hitting against the water, people becoming more jubilant, and music coming from seemingly nowhere once again the city took a new form.
 She could give a Broadway actor a run for their money.
 It was seamless.
 On our way to Centraal Station, I begin to wonder if we are taking a train trip of some sort since it was already noted that going home was not an option.
-Centraal Station, the busy little hub and shopping center, which came across as a never-ending cycle of pandemonium.
+Centraal Station, the busy little hub and shopping center, came across as a never-ending cycle of pandemonium.
 The time of day?
 Irrelevant.
 We were just passing through.
 Once on the other side of Centraal Station, another bike parking lot and ferry docks.
-Across the way, I see a funky looking building and the “I Amsterdam” sign (found near the Rijksmuseum also).
+Across the way, I see a funky-looking building and the “I Amsterdam” sign (found near the Rijksmuseum also).
 Wait I've seen this before.
 Damn you Bourdain!

 We patiently waited for the ferry.
 Me, I'm acting as if I've never been on a boat before.
 Apparently, this is a free service and we were on our way to Amsterdam Noord, the abandoned shipping yard that hipsters took over and made their own.